 To avoid introducing too many new tools, let’s stick to using GitHub Actions as the deployment server and GitHub Actions

-the lambda-sample
+pipeline for the lambda-sample

 module: